 Set them up in the front living area and let them rest and recover from their outdoor adventures while you’re up early, enjoying the sunrise and some breakfast.

-Shopping for a new fifth wheel is an exciting time.
+Shopping for a new or used motorhome is always fun, but shopping for a new fifth wheel is an exciting!
 If you’re looking for a more traditional living room or a larger feel for your bedroom and bathroom, a Front Living Fifth Wheel could be just what you need!